A Time Clock That Works in the Bay

 Why Homebase Is Best for Single-Location Shops

 If you run one shop and you're watching every dollar, Homebase gives you a real time clock for free.
 The free plan covers a single location with up to 10 employees, and it includes the basics that matter: clock-in on a tablet, computer, or POS device, plus basic scheduling.
-For a small independent getting off paper time cards, that's a genuine on-ramp at no cost.
+For a small, independent shop getting off paper time cards, that's a genuine on-ramp at no cost.

 Key Features